jonlpersson/ed-latimore/site/_drafts/how-does-low-level-light-therapy-lllt-stop-hair-loss.md

 Low-level light therapy produces excellent results for thinning hair resulting from weakened, thinner hair follicles.
 As with all hair loss treatments, the earlier you start to apply the treatment, the better the result you can expect.&nbsp;

 LLLT does not work in advanced cases of baldness.
 It cannot cause hair growth on areas of the scalp where there’s no hair at all, as there are no hair follicles to stimulate.
-For all intents and purposes, this is what happens if your hair loss is too great.
 LLLT only works on active hair follicles and has no effect on hair follicles that are already shrunken and dead.

 Research has shown that LLLT helped to slow down or even stop hair loss in 85% of patients undergoing treatment.
 A&nbsp;[2013 study of 41 males ages 18 to 48](https://www.ncbi.nlm.nih.gov/pubmed/24078483){: target="_blank" rel="noopener noreferrer"} found that laser hair treatment provided a 39 percent increase in hair growth over a period of 16 weeks.